coltongrainger/journal/index.md

 Following <https://nadiaeghbal.com/notes>, <https://issarice.wordpress.com/>, and <https://youtu.be/M2pGiBrw-Ns?t=422> I'm starting a working journal with a broad scope: early graduate school in the mathematics department at CU Boulder.

+This journal supersedes my now obsolete [blog](https://blog.coltongrainger.com).

-I haven't gotten permission to emulate any one of these authors, so I'm sort of planning to write in a manner that oscillates between each's style.
+I haven't gotten permission to emulate any one of the above authors, so I'm sort of planning to write in a manner that oscillates between each's style.
 In spite of the common medium (~daily entries) it seems each author's motivation is tangential to the other two's: writing for exploration, for transparency, for reflection.

 I imagine I will be keeping this journal